Unibuffel: Combat usage

 The Unibuffel proved quite successful in the Sri Lankan civil war, it could transport troops through rough terrain with ease, and had good protection, it participated in all Sri Lankan Army operations 2005 onwards.

 When Sri Lankan troops joined United Nations Stabilisation Mission in Haiti, 16 Unibuffels was deployed to serve as their APC.

 In June, 2020 nine Unibuffels were deployed to Mali under urgent operational requirements for peacekeeping operations.

 Design

 The Unibuffel has an enclosed troop compartment and has gun mounts on the front and back to equip it with machine guns.
 The Typhoon 25mm cannon can also be equipped as a port defense weapon on a flatbed version.

 Vehicles were powered by a TATA engine which can deal easily with rough terrain.
 Bulletproof glass was initially imported from China on a needed basis but later versions use glass manufactured by local suppliers.
+For the Unibuffels used in Mali, they were equipped with air conditioning.